 127.0.0.1:9090 which is fine if you run the

-rpcdaemon on the same system.
+0.0.0.0:9090 like I have done above to listen on all interfaces.
 Be careful adding additional flags here, as not all geth flags are supported.
 If you have a static IP address you could also add:

 Next we’re telling Supervisor to run it as the

 turbogeth user we created earlier, telling it to auto start and auto restart.

 The stderr and stdout lines tell Supervisor where to log the console output to and sets up log rotation.
 Logs can get rather big if you don’t rotate them.

 stopwaitsecs=300 tells Supervisor to wait at least 5 minutes after the kill signal before forcefully shutting it down.
 This is probably not required for Turbo-Geth, but I got into the habit of including it with my Ethereum node processes because nothing sucks more than pre-mature killing of the process resulting in a corrupt DB.

 Now, let’s create the service for the

 vi /etc/supervisor/conf.d/rpcdaemon.conf [program:rpcdaemon] command=bash -c '/opt/turbo-geth/build/bin/rpcdaemon --private.api.addr="localhost:9090" --http.addr="0.0.0.0" --http.port=8545 --http.vhosts="*" --http.corsdomain="*" --http.api="eth,debug,net,trace,web3,tg" --ws' user=turbogeth autostart=true autorestart=true stderr_logfile=/var/log/supervisor/rpcdaemon.err.log stderr_logfile_maxbytes=1000000 stderr_logfile_backups=10 stdout_logfile=/var/log/supervisor/rpcdaemon.out.log stdout_logfile_maxbytes=1000000 stdout_logfile_backups=10